gdtms247/tdarr_plugins/4K Movies/readme.md

 ---

+# Design Philosophy

+- Preserve original UHD video quality.
+- Never transcode compliant video.
+- Standardize surround audio for consistent playback.
+- Keep processing to the absolute minimum.
+- Rely on Radarr for content acquisition and quality selection.

+---

 # Video Standard

 No video transcoding is performed.

-The library relies on Radarr to acquire compliant UHD releases.
+The library relies on Radarr to acquire compliant UHD releases through Custom Formats and Quality Profiles.

-Video quality is preserved exactly as downloaded.
+Video is preserved exactly as downloaded.

 ---